 Sagan graduated high school in 1951 at age 16 and headed to the University of Chicago, where experiments he conducted drove his fascination with the possibility of alien life.
-In 1955 Sagan graduated with a BA in physics, and he took his master’s a year later.
-Four years later, Sagan moved to California after obtaining a PhD in astronomy and astrophysics, landing at the University of California, Berkeley, as a fellow in astronomy.
+In 1955, Sagan graduated with a B.A. in physics, and he received his masters a year later.
+Four years later, Sagan moved to California after obtaining a Ph.D. in astronomy and astrophysics, landing at the University of California, Berkeley, as a fellow in astronomy.
 There, he helped a team develop an infrared radiometer for NASA’s Mariner 2 robotic probe.

 Further Work With NASA and Fringe Science

 The 1960s found Sagan at Harvard University and the Smithsonian Astrophysical Observatory, where his work centered on the physical conditions of the planets, particularly those of Venus and Jupiter.
 In 1968, Sagan became the director of Cornell University’s Laboratory for Planetary Studies, and three years later, he became a full professor.
 Working again with NASA, Sagan helped choose where the Viking probes would touch down on Mars and helped craft the messages from Earth that were sent out with the Pioneer and Voyager probes sent beyond our solar system.

 While still in his 30s, Sagan began speaking out on a range of fringe issues, issues that would gain him much attention, such as the feasibility of interstellar flight, the idea that aliens visited the Earth thousands of years ago and that creatures resembling “gas bags” live high in Jupiter's atmosphere.
 He also testified before Congress during this period about UFOs, which had captured the minds of the newspaper-reading populous, and proposed terraforming Venus into a habitable world.